Niall-Keating/Notes/Work/Teva/Test App Design.md

 2. Use Python to create a test application that will run the local Inhaler tests.
 	- This will use the FT232H driver to interact with GPIO and read logs from the devices
 	- Write to the GPIO on the Smart Inhaler to simulate the cap being opened and closed on the inhaler.
 Record the time of this interaction
-	- Wait `X` minutes and then use the EDGE Insights API to pull in the sam
+	- Wait `X` minutes and then use the EDGE Insights API to pull in the latest samples for the DUT, if the sample timestamp is equal to or greater than the time the interaction was triggered, save the lines to a local database and display the samples on the table view
+	- Delay `X` minutes and repeat the test steps(This should be an interrupt or a cron)
+	- If the next GPIO

 ## Tasks
 - [ ] Create sequence diagram🛫 2022-08-29 🔼